ciarletd/LTA-Model-Extension/README.md

 # LTA-Model-Extension
-Extensions of the Lorenzo-Trueba &amp; Ashton cross-shore morphodynamic model of barrier island transgression
+Repository for extensions of the Lorenzo-Trueba &amp; Ashton cross-shore morphodynamic model of barrier island transgression